New Hope Community Church

 You may want to allow a few extra minutes if you need to drop off kids at the Nursery and/or KidZone.

 How long is the sunday service?

-Sunday worship services in Africa can last 3-5 hours…and they are just getting warmed up.
-At New Hope, we haven’t quite reached that level of perseverance!
 A typical worship service at New Hope lasts about 75 minutes.
 We are not “mastered” by the clock, but we also understand the culture in which we live.

 What is worship like?

 The word in Christian circles is: contemporary.
-New Hope worship offers a wonderful variety of acoustical, orchestra, big band, guitars, drums, vocal ensembles, choirs, and yes, for those who grew up like me, we also incorporate hymns!
+New Hope worship offers a wonderful variety of acoustic, orchestra, big band, guitars, drums, vocal ensembles, choirs, and yes, for those who grew up like me, we also incorporate hymns!
 We worship the One True God, encouraging your participation.
 On a typical Sunday, we worship through singing for about 25 minutes.
 Want an example?
 Check out some of our worship HERE!

 What is the preaching like?

 We preach from one book – the Bible.
 At New Hope, we preach “expositionally”, which means book by book, chapter by chapter.
-In the last several years, we have preached through Joshua, Judges, Ruth, Jonah, John, Romans, 1 & 2 Thessalonians.
+In the last several years, we have preached through Joshua, Judges, Ruth, Jonah, John, Romans, 1 & 2 Thessalonians, 1 Peter, and Hebrews.
 The sermons are roughly 40 minutes long…but don’t time me because I sometimes go long:) I have two goals in preaching.
 One, theological truth – what does God’s word say.
 Two, relevant application – what does it mean to me.
 My prayer is that there are always action steps to take home and implement into your life.
 Want an example?
 Check out past messages HERE!